 - Choose a higher foaming snow foam

 - Ensure your foam cannon’s settings are on the maximum and the spray pattern is a fan

 Check out my snow foaming tips video on YouTube.

 Use the Correct Orifice in Your Snow Foam Cannon

 The orifice controls the flow through the nozzle and it sits inside the foam cannon’s casing.
-The smaller the orifice is, the higher the pressure will be because the flow rate is reduced, hence the foam will be thicker.
+The smaller the orifice is, the higher the pressure will be, hence the foam will be thicker.